decargroup/navlie/README.md

 ### Examples
 Some starting examples running EKFs can be found in the `examples/` folder.
 Simply run these as python3 scripts

+### Tests
+To run integration tests,

+    pytest -ra tests/integration/

+or, to run tests on a specific integration test file,

+    pytest -ra tests/integration/filename.py

 ## The Core Concept - Defining a `State` Implementation

 The algorithms and models in this repo are centered around the abstract `State` class.
 An instance of `State` is an object containing, at a minimum, the following attributes: